-To date, the Department continues to receive Targeted Brownfields Assessment grants from the EPA.
-The grant can be used by the Department for environmental assessment activities at Brownfield sites.
-These assessment activities include environmental activities preliminary to cleanup such as site assessment, site characterization and site response, or cleanup planning and design for areas that have an actual or threatened release of a hazardous substance, pollutant, or contaminant.
-Brownfield assessment funds may only be used at sites where there is release, or substantial threat of release, of a hazardous substance, or there is a release, or substantial threat of release, of a pollutant or contaminant which may present an imminent and substantial danger to public health or welfare.
+To date, the Department continues to receive Brownfields State Response grants from the EPA.
+The grant can be used by the Department for environmental assessment and hazardous material cleanup activities at Brownfield sites.
+The assessment activities include environmental activities preliminary to cleanup such as site assessment, site characterization and site response, or cleanup planning and design for areas that have an actual or threatened release of a hazardous substance, pollutant, or contaminant.
+Brownfield assessment and cleanup funds may only be used at sites where there is release, or substantial threat of release, of a hazardous substance, or there is a release, or substantial threat of release, of a pollutant or contaminant which may present an imminent and substantial danger to public health or welfare.
 In addition, funds may be used at sites where there is a reason to believe that a release has occurred or is about to occur.
 Examples of potential Brownfield sites in North Dakota include:

 The Division of Waste Management Brownfields Program is application based, and cities, counties or local development groups may apply for assistance.
 Two documents have been developed to assist in the application process.

 The first is a Brownfields Introduction letter.
 The letter provides prospective applicants background information on Brownfields and how the Division's Brownfields Program will work.